WordPress/book/Content/Part 6/42-community-summit.md

 - The better documentation of the theme review process to make the process more consistent and transparent
 - The production of a documentation and Codex roadmap, with the eventual launch of developer.wordpress.org
-- Language packs were included in core in WordPress 4.0
+- Language packs were included in Core in WordPress 4.0
 - Headers added to the P2 themes to tell contributors what to do to get involved in that area
 - The publication of a make/events sub-team list
 - Automatic updates